University-Clinic-of-Neuroradiology/bootcamp-website/courses/bootcamp_overview.md

 ## 📄 Description
-Introductory course into the Python programming language.
-The course is condensed to the minimum requirements for the use of Python in medical data analysis.
-This is the preliminary course to the ....
+Unlock the power of Python in healthcare data analysis with our condensed introductory course.
+Dive into the essentials, decode medical data, and pave the way for transformative innovations.
+This is your first step toward a future where code heals.

 ## 📣 Current announcements